hannesdelbeke/brain/Shiller PE Ratio.md

 ---
 aliases:
 - CAPE
 - Cyclically Adjusted price earnings
 - Shiller PE
+sentiment:
+- 5
+sentiment-hash: 52f67c04
+sentiment-label:
+- factual
+tags:
+- technical
+- financial
+- finance
 ---

 The **Shiller PE Ratio** (or **CAPE**) is a valuation metric for the stock market that adjusts for inflation and smooths out earnings over a 10-year period.

 $$